Integrable 3-Site, Tilted, Extended Bose-Hubbard Model with Nearest-Neighbour Interactions: Introduction

 \section{Introduction}

-There is consensus that the Bose-Hubbard model on three or more sites is not an integrable system, due to the display of chaotic behaviours \cite{bmmbk20,fp03,krbl10,k16,kb04,nh23,ol07}.
-Extended Bose-Hubbard models, which accommodate quadratic number operator interaction terms between different sites, have received attention for their role in modelling cold-atom systems with dipolar interactions \cite{cblmz25,lmslp09,lps10,rbjg24}.
-From the mathematical perspective, these extended models also open avenues for constructing integrable generalisations of the Bose-Hubbard model.
-A broad class of integrable, extended Bose-Hubbard models associated with complete bipartite graphs was formulated in \cite{ytfl17}.
+There is consensus that the Bose--Hubbard model on three or more sites with open boundary conditions is not an integrable system, due to the display of chaotic behaviours \cite{bmmbk20,fp03,krbl10,k16,kb04,nh23,ol07}.
+Extended Bose--Hubbard models, which accommodate quadratic number operator interaction terms between different sites, have received attention for their role in modelling cold-atom systems with dipolar interactions \cite{cblmz25,lmslp09,lps10,rbjg24}.
+From the mathematical perspective, these extended models also open avenues for constructing integrable generalisations of the Bose--Hubbard model.
+A broad class of integrable, extended Bose--Hubbard models associated with complete bipartite graphs was formulated in \cite{ytfl17}, generalising the 2-site case \cite{lfts06}.
 Within this class there is a 3-site model, first studied in \cite{wytlf18} with emphasis on the response to an integrability-breaking tilting of the potential.
-This model has been studied further to characterise the interface between quantum chaos and integrability \cite{ccrsh21,cwcrfh24,wcfs22,wcrfh25}, and in relation to entanglement generation \cite{tywfl20,wyblf23}.
+This model has been studied further to characterise the interface between quantum chaos and integrability \cite{ccrsh21,cwcrfh24,wcfs22,wcrfh25}, and in relation to entanglement generation~\cite{tywfl20,wyblf23}.